PrinceLeBon/reddit_app/README.md

 # reddit_app

-A Flutter project to work with Reddit api and Oauth2.0 autentification
+A Flutter project to work with Reddit api and Oauth2.0 authentication

 ## Installation